dame-cell/GPT-Vision-1/README.md

 - Load the pre-train model for fine-tuning but this time we froze only the Vision Transformers
 - `Also the entire process of this training was done on FREE GPUs specifically the kaggles P100 and 2 T4 GPUs`

-# Things to do in the future
-- Want to do the same but for  HINDI langauge
-- Want to try using the same architecture as IDEFICS-2